Blog Layout

 3. Store the Mail

-If the tenant does not respond or cannot retrieve their mail within the specified timeframe, you should safely store the items.
+If the previous tenant does not respond or cannot retrieve their mail within the specified timeframe, you should safely store the items.
 This storage should be secure, private, and ideally, climate-controlled to prevent damage to the belongings.

 Keep in mind that privacy laws do not require landlords to hold mail from previous tenants for extended periods.
-So, you can return the mail to the sender or postal services if the tenant fails to collect it whenever necessary.
+So, you can return the mail to the sender or postal services if the previous tenant fails to collect it whenever necessary.

 4. Forward the Mail to the Tenant's New Address